Picard–Lindelöf theorem

-In mathematics, specifically the study of differential equations, the Picard–Lindelöf theorem gives a set of conditions under which an initial value problem has a unique solution.
+In mathematics, specifically the study of differential equations, the Picard–Lindelöf theorem gives a set of sufficient (but not necessary) conditions under which an initial value problem has a unique solution.
 It is also known as Picard's existence theorem, the Cauchy–Lipschitz theorem, or the existence and uniqueness theorem.

 The theorem is named after Émile Picard, Ernst Lindelöf, Rudolf Lipschitz and Augustin-Louis Cauchy.